-ADMINISTRATOR/CAMPUS BEHAVIOR COORDINATOR
+CAMPUS BEHAVIOR COORDINATOR (Administrator)

-- Develop with all members of the school community an effective School-Based Discipline Management System that promotes and maintains the support of good student behavior. - Monitor all school systems to ensure that they are conducive to the academic and social/ emotional growth of all students - Develop constructive and positive relationships with peers, students, and parents. - Implement progressive discipline management techniques that include positive behavioral interventions and supports. - Ensure and protect staff's and scholars' rights to due process procedures. - Promptly notify parents/guardians of any violation of the Code that results in an exclusionary consequence (i.e., suspension, removal from classroom, campus, or school-related activity). - Support and adhere to all school and District policies, procedures, and regulations.
+- Develop with all members of the school community an effective School-Based Discipline Management System that promotes and maintains the support of good student behavior. - Monitor all school systems to ensure that they are conducive to the academic and social/emotional growth of all students. - Develop constructive and positive relationships with peers, students, and parents. - Implement progressive discipline management techniques that include positive behavioral interventions and supports. - Ensure and protect staff and scholars' rights to due process procedures. - Promptly notify parents/guardians of any violation of the Code that results in an exclusionary consequence (i.e., suspension, removal from classroom, campus, or school-related activity). - Support and adhere to all school and District policies, procedures, and regulations. - Establish protocols to review and analyze campus-specific discipline data monthly.